predis/predis/README.md

 Predis is a flexible and feature-complete PHP (>= 5.3) client library for the Redis key-value store.

-For a list of frequently asked questions about Predis, see the __FAQ__ file in the root of the repository.
+For a list of frequently asked questions about Predis, see the __FAQ.md__ in the root of the repository.
-For a version compatible with PHP 5.2 you must use the backported version from the latest release in the 0.6.x series.
 More details are available on the [official wiki](http://wiki.github.com/nrk/predis) of the project.

 ## Main features ##

-- Complete support for Redis from __1.2__ to __2.6__ and unstable versions using different server profiles.
+- Wide range of Redis versions supported (from __1.2__ to __2.6__ and unstable) using server profiles.
 - Smart support for [redis-cluster](http://redis.io/topics/cluster-spec) (Redis >= 3.0).
-- Client-side sharding with support for consistent hashing or custom distribution strategies.
+- Client-side sharding via consistent hashing or custom distribution strategies.
 - Support for master / slave replication configurations (write on master, read from slaves).
+- Transparent key prefixing strategy capable of handling any command known that has keys in its arguments.
 - Command pipelining on single and aggregated connections.
-- Transparent key prefixing strategy capable of handling any command known that has keys in its arguments.
 - Abstraction for Redis transactions (Redis >= 2.0) with support for CAS operations (Redis >= 2.2).
-- Abstraction for Lua scripting (Redis >= 2.6) capable of switching between EVAL and EVALSHA transparently.
+- Abstraction for Lua scripting (Redis >= 2.6) capable of automatically switching between `EVAL` and `EVALSHA`.
-- Connections to Redis instances are automatically and lazily estabilished upon the first call to a command.
+- Connections to Redis instances are lazily estabilished upon the first call to a command by the client.
 - Ability to connect to Redis using TCP/IP or UNIX domain sockets with support for persistent connections.
 - Ability to use alternative connection classes to use different types of network or protocol backends.
 - Flexible system to define and register your own set of commands or server profiles to client instances.